NVlabs/diffstack/README.md

 ### Reproducing published results

 To reporduce results you will need to download our preprocessed dataset ([nuScenes-minival](https://drive.google.com/drive/folders/1jhxNQMWCkVpdDUhAuvYZ2rihT67j77o0?usp=share_link), [nuScenes-full](https://drive.google.com/drive/folders/1xq7OJG5k796_SFsb6j6g7O2e5kc85z51?usp=share_link)) and optionally the pretrained models ([checkpoints](https://drive.google.com/drive/folders/18X4i_gsj72kBkpMGT6Psp3svaqR6yU8d?usp=sharing)).
-Please only use this dataset and the pretrained model if you have registered and agreed to the terms for non-commercial use on [https://www.nuscenes.org/nuscenes](https://www.nuscenes.org/nuscenes).
+Please only use the dataset and models if you have agreed to the terms for non-commercial use on [https://www.nuscenes.org/nuscenes](https://www.nuscenes.org/nuscenes).
+The preprocessed dataset and pretrained models are under the [CC BY-NC-SA 4.0 licence](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

 Evaluate a pretrained DiffStack model with jointly trained prediction-planning-control modules on the nuscenes minival dataset.
 Remember to update the path to the downloaded data and models.
 Use the full validation set to reproduce results in the paper.